 The most likely causes of the Z stepper motor not homing are:

 1. There is electrical noise in the Z home switch caused by the Z stepper motor wires.
 You can separate the home switch wire and wrap every 5 or 6 loops like in the picture.

-2. Binding in the system.
-The stepper motors only have so much torque and cannot drive thru the binding.
-This can be solved by reducing friction in the system.
+2. The threaded Z rod and nut are binding.
+The stepper motors only have so much torque and cannot drive through the binding.
+This can be solved by reducing friction between the rod and nut.
 The screw should turn easily.
-Possible solutions are: • Spraying dry lube (graphite, Teflon, or silicon) on the threaded rod. • Ensure that the brass nuts with the rubber washers are not too tight.
-The optimal nut flat selection is as loose as possible without axial movement of the threaded rod. • Ensure the aluminum helical coupler has space left between the helical cut to help with misalignment.
+Possible solutions: • try spraying dry lube (graphite, Teflon, or silicon) on the threaded rod.
+The optimal nut flat selection is as loose as possible without axial movement of the threaded rod. • make sure the aluminum helical coupler has space left between the helical cut to help with misalignment.
 Tighten the coupler to the Z stepper motor shaft, then pull the coupler down, stretching it about 1 mm.
 While stretched, tighten the set screws to the threaded rod.

 3. Stepper motor current too low – The stepper motor driver is not supplying enough current for the stepper motor to drive the screw.
 Turn up the stepper motor current on the A4988 driver.